Friday, July 17, 2020

 From his work as an attorney, he found that “homosexuals lived in fear that their employers would find out about their sexual preferences,” according to notes shared with council.
-That inspired him to introduce on ordinance to protect people from discrimination based on sexual orientation.
+That inspired him to introduce on A piece of municipal (city-level) legislation. to protect people from discrimination based on sexual orientation.

 “I thought it was an area where government protection should be provided,” Tate said, according to staff notes.

 There was significant backlash to Tate’s proposal.
 He faced a recall attempt, which was not successful.
 Nonetheless, Tate was not re-elected following the controversy.